Rousan-gif/IMMFND/README.md

 **with Factual Claim and Evidence Generation**

-This repository provides the official implementation and resources for **IMMFND**, a large-scale **Indian Multilingual and Multimodal Fake News Dataset**, along with **FactCheck-MM**, a hybrid multimodal verification framework for factual claim verification, claim correction using evidences and explanation generation.
+This repository provides the official implementation and resources for **IMMFND**, a large-scale **Indian Multilingual and Multimodal Fake News Dataset**, along with **FactCheck-MM**, a hybrid multimodal verification framework for factual claim generation using evidences and explanation generation.

 The project targets real-world misinformation in the Indian context, covering **13 Indian languages** and combining **textual and visual modalities**.